 Memberships and subscriptions

-Patreon is a membership-based platform that creators can use to monetize their audience by sharing gated content.
+- Patreon: The original membership platform, Patreon allows creators to monetize their audience by sharing gated content.
 Posting content to Patreon is not that much different than on other platforms, except you have way more control over how much you can earn from your content.

 Selling digital products